scottgallant/recipe-collection/about.md

 ## A canonical recipe format should exist.

 Because I work with [a bunch of wonderful nerds](https://data.world), I couldn't help but obsess over the recipe schema.
-My recipe template is based off of the entities on <https://schema.org/Recipe> and I've done my best to create a complete *(lol)* set of tags that span meal type, ingredients, diets, cooking methods, cuisines, and seasons.
+My recipe template is based off of the entities on <https://schema.org/Recipe> and I've done my best to create a complete *(lolol)* set of tags that span meal type, ingredients, diets, cooking methods, cuisines, and seasons.
 [It's complicated](/a-guide-to-recipe-tags.html), and a perpetual work in progress.

 ## So, if you've somehow stumbled on this site, [say hi](http://sharonbrener.com/contact/).
 I hope it makes you hungry.